timching/Sylius/UPGRADE-1.14.md

 | `Sylius\Component\Resource\Translation\Provider\TranslationLocaleProviderInterface` | `Sylius\Resource\Translation\Provider\TranslationLocaleProviderInterface` |
 | `Sylius\Component\Resource\Translation\TranslatableEntityLocaleAssignerInterface`   | `Sylius\Resource\Translation\TranslatableEntityLocaleAssignerInterface`   |

-   The previous namespaces are still usable, but are considered deprecated and may be removed in future versions of `Resource` packages, update them at your own convenience.
+The old namespaces are deprecated and may be removed in future versions.
+Update your code to use the new namespaces.

 2. Package `enshrined/svg-sanitize` has been removed from the project due to license incompatibility with Sylius.
 You can still use it in your project by adding it manually: